-We have flour, butter, eggs, whole milk... but no, we are not baking cakes, cupcakes or cookies, rather cake-cousins or beauties of the bread world - simple but classic brioche buns.
+We have flour, butter, eggs, whole milk... but no, we are not baking cakes, cupcakes or cookies, rather cake-cousins and beauties of the bread world - simple but classic brioche buns.
 This elegant, yeasted dough is enriched with butter, eggs and whole milk, yielding a bread roll that is ever so slightly sweet and has a soft and tender crumb.

 This technique involves creating a roux of flour and liquid, that is added to the bread dough and yields a bread that is softer, lighter and has a longer shelf life.